allegheny-college-cmpsc-101-spring-2024/fibonacci-algorithms-starter/writing/reflection.md

 TODO: Use eight fenced code blocks to provide the outputs under the headings below.

-TODO: Read these next TODOs to understand how to run your experiment.
+TODO: Read these next instructions to understand how to run your experiment.

-TODO: If an algorithm does not work correctly and you can explain why it does not work, then please provide that output in one of the fenced code blocks under the correct heading below.
+- If an algorithm does not work correctly and you can explain why it does not work, then please provide that output in one of the fenced code blocks under the correct heading below.

-TODO: Whenever possible, please use the same "small" and "large" inputs for both the List-based and Tuple-based algorithms.
+- Whenever possible, please use the same "small" and "large" inputs for both the List-based and Tuple-based algorithms.

-TODO: Use the `--pyinstrument` command-line argument to open up a web-based display of the call profile from running your program.
+- Use the `--pyinstrument` command-line argument to open up a web-based display of the call profile from running your program.
 You can use this output to understand the other profiling information that `fibonaccicreator` can produce.

-TODO: Do not run the program with the `--display` option when conducting experiments!
+- Do not run the program with the `--display` option when conducting experiments!

-TODO: Document and justify your choice for the `number` parameter.
+- Document and justify your choice for the `number` parameter.

-TODO: You can place all of the fenced code blocks in the following sections.
+- You can place all of the fenced code blocks in the following sections.

 #### Two outputs from running the `iterativetuple`